About

 This art shop is my decision to take everything I have learned from my experiences over the years, combine it with the work ethic I maintained to keep a steady job, and create my own job for myself.
 I have lots of ideas and plans in the works for pieces that heavily align with my work background, and some that don't.

-Why on earth did I choose to make bookmarks?
+Anyways, why on earth did I choose to make bookmarks?
 I'm a book nerd, I have a book collection most would think impractical, but I don't care.
 I've always liked to make my own bookmarks, so I thought it would be a great place to start small and work my way up to the more ambitious and expensive projects I’m planning.

 Thanks for taking a look at what I do.